glaciergh0st/davdao/src/content/blog/thoughts-on-emerging-AI-threat-actors.md

 For non-decision makers, most roles will shift from human-driven operations toward **overseeing, verifying, and augmenting AI**.

 1. **LLM/AI Security & Red-Teaming**
    Traditional team exercises will gradually become limited and outdated.
-A critical skill is developing and overseeing **AI-powered adversarial emulation frameworks** to test and protect AI-reliant organizations against evolving AI-driven threats.
+A critical skill to consider would be the development and oversight of **AI-powered adversarial emulation frameworks** to test and protect AI-reliant organizations against evolving AI-driven threats.

 2. **AI Model Auditing & Governance**
    As AI becomes core to operations, organizations must adhere to **AI safety standards and compliance policies**, making auditing and governance a critical skill to prevent legal and operational risks.